 The Air Force is approaching the 80-year anniversary, still searching for an identity, for a way to define what its force looks like, what it really offers the joint force.

 Yes, there has been 8th Air Force and SAC, the Wolfpack and the fighters of Rolling Thunder, smart planes and dumb bombs, then laser-guided bombs, JDAMS, stealth and Air Dominance.
 But none of that defines what the Air Force offers.
 They are simply tools of the trade.
+We talk in 'effects', weapons, tech advances, precision and speed.
+But seldom does the Air Force clearly tell the Joint Force and Congress what the force presentation required to solve for X looks like in terms that a congressman or Army Colonel can understand.

 When you ask the Navy what they offer, they will talk in terms of Carrier Battle Groups with a certain mix of ships, aircraft, and personnel.
 The Army will talk in Divisions, Brigade Combat Teams, and the required mix of personnel to sustain such a force.
 Both ask you want you need, and they'll present a force structure.
 If you ask the Air Force, it will offer a UTC, which in the big scheme of things means nothing, defines nothing.
 The Air Force can't decide what its force looks like, what it really offers to the fight besides tools and technical wizardry.
 And it is killing the force one squadron at a time.